 Brian A. Page has been filming and producing short adventure documentaries since he became a whitewater kayaker at the age of twelve.
 For him and his friends it was a way of capturing their adventures and sharing them with friends and family.
 In 2011 he produced, filmed, and edited his first feature along with director Daniel C. Doran, entitled, Empire: The Whitewater Story.
 When the film gained international distribution Danny and Brian started a partnership called Empire Film, NY.
 Brian went on to work on several other projects diversifying to the grip and electric department but ultimately returning to producing and production managing.
 In 2015, Empire Film, NY was incorporated as Tumblerock Media, LLC with Brian at the helm as President.
-They have produced two additional feature films and more than ten short films which earned awards throughout the world.
+They have produced two additional feature films and more than ten short films which earned awards throughout the world, including the recently distributed feature documentary Two Wheel Cowboy by distributor Ananda Media, which aired on the Bike Channel (UK and Italy) and Amazon Prime.
 Brian continues producing projects for Tumblerock and their many talented associates.

 Clayton Dubin is an actor and independent film producer, born and raised in Seattle.
 He graduated from Cornell University with a degree in Government with a focus in business and decided to take an acting class to improve his sales.
 He soon discovered his love for storytelling while taking a Comprehensive Two Year Meisner Technique Program at The Actor's Workshop of Ithaca.
 He graduated from the two-year program and has since appeared in lead and supporting roles on major networks that range from MTV to Lifetime Movie Channel.
 He has starred in over ten films, two major music videos, and various theater and improv performances, including award nominated film REDD.
 After a successful start in Los Angeles, Clayton decided to return to NYC, refocusing his love for storytelling to help produce and manage financing for Stationed At Home.